UmbertoJr/ML-Constructive/README.md

 =========
 The general idea
 ----------
-ML-Constructive is the first constructive heuristics that scales efficiently using information extracted from historical TSP optimal solutions.
+ML-Constructive (ML-C) is the first constructive heuristics that scales efficiently using information extracted from historical TSP optimal tours.
-It exploits machine learning (ML) to learn patterns from previous optimal solutions, then it uses the pattern recognition skills to construct the TSP solution in two phases.
+ML-C exploits machine learning (ML) to learn common patterns from known optimal solutions provided by a perfect Oracle ().
+Then, ML-C uses such learnt ability to construct TSP tours in two phases.

 The first phase uses ML to filter some promising edges from the shortest edges connecting each vertex.
 As shown in Figure 1.